 |1986||donated to Western Kentucky University.|

 |1990||Friends of Lost River, Inc., a 501(c)3 non-profit organization, incorporated to restore and develop the cave.|

 |1999||boat tour started.|

 |2000||opened for visitation on a daily basis.|

 The cave entrance of Lost River Cave is really impressive.
-It was used for shelter by Native Americans for 10,000 years.
+It was used for shelter by Native Americans for the last 10,000 years.
 Early settlers used the water power of the river in the 19th century for milling.
 In the mid 20th century an Underground Nite Club was operated in the cave, which used the water to produce electricity.

 The cave visit includes a 20 minute walk along the river to the cave entrance and a 25 minute boat tour into the cave.
 The cave was dammed by the operator in 1999, which made boat tours on the cave river possible.
 The first boat tours were made the same year.

 The cave valley has about 3.5 km of trails, which lead to interesting historic and karst geologic sites.
 Three so called blue holes are collapses of the cave, dolines, showing the "lost" river.
 And this river really ia a lost river, as it is only about 110 m long, from Lost River Spring until it vanishes into the cave entrance.